Sid Smith front page

 Seemed with his quiet air

-Doubtful, watching there?
+Doubtful, waiting there?

 I’d say: “Look what I made: